meerasndr/gstreamer-py-tuts/questions.md

 3. **Keyboard Interrupts in Python**
 Pressing Ctrl+C when the pipeline is in playing state immediately ends playback in C. How do we achieve this in Python?
 Possibly using try-catch?

+4. **Pipelines manage synchronization for their children** What does this mean exactly?